I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 • Strength to keep going when you feel like giving up

-God’s provision is not always instant, but it is always intentional.
+God’s provision is not always instant, but it will always be intentional.

 Trusting God in the Waiting

-Waiting is one of the hardest parts of any struggle—especially when finances are tight.
-The pressure feels urgent, and the need feels immediate.
-But waiting doesn’t mean God is inactive.
+Waiting is one of the hardest parts of any struggle in life, especially when finances are tight.
+The pressure begins to feel urgent, and the needs begin to feel immediate.
+But delays don't mean God is inactive.

 In Isaiah 40:31, we’re reminded: “Those who wait on the Lord shall renew their strength.”

-One of the most powerful mindset shifts you can make is this: your job, your income, or your current situation is not your ultimate source—God is.
+One of the most powerful mindset shifts you can make is this, your job and your income, are not your ultimate source of provisions, God is.

 Your circumstances may change, but God’s ability to provide does not.